olivieradjagba/sign-language-alphabet-recognition/README.md

 ## Training Setup

 All models were trained on a MacBook Pro M3's GPU (Metal).
 Training was conducted for a maximum of 100 epochs with an early stopping patience value of 20 epochs, meaning training was halted if no improvement was observed within 20 epochs after the last improvement.
-The number of epochs listed for each model includes these 20 patience epochs.

 ## Model Performance

 The table below summarizes the performance of each model, including accuracy, number of epochs required to achieve it, and total training time.
+The number of epochs listed for each model includes the 20 patience epochs.

 | Model Type                   | Accuracy | Epochs | Training Time |
 | ---------------------------- | -------- | ------ | ------------- |